LawrieCarly/ScranScanner/README.md

 A full stack React Native mobile application (Android/iOS) that allows users to make restaurant bookings through their unique profile.
 They can browse restaurant availability, create/review/delete bookings, as well as adding restaurants to their favourites.
+The backend is built in Java with Spring.

 🚧 <b> NB: This is app has reached its MVP, but is still under construction</b> 🚧